ravindrakyadav/TheTechLabs/Uptime-Kuma/ReadMe.md

     cd uptime-kuma

     sudo npm run setup
+   (if an error appears like :

+   ERROR: npm is known not to run on Node.js v10.24.0

+   You'll need to upgrade to a newer Node.js version in order to use this

+   version of npm.
+You can find the latest version at https://nodejs.org/)

-   (if an error appears that higher version of nodejs is required then follow as below else skip and move to step through option 2 below)
+  Then follow steps as under else skip and move to step through option 2 below)
                 (To update nodejs to 18.x run the following commands)

                   sudo apt update